valentinp/valentinp.github.com/_posts/2019-07-09-three-short-poems.md

 *Poem 2*

-The night is young
-And full of terror
-And you
+At dusk,
-Ooze like honey
+You ooze like honey
-Seeping into my every thought
+Seeping into every

-A saccharine lullaby
-A sweet dose of ambien
-You lull me to sleep
-As the halcyon darkness
-Fills the room with silence
+Crevace of my thoughts

+At dawn--you
+Numb like venom,
+Destroying everything
+I built in darkness

 *Poem 3*